DmitriySalnikov/godot-console/README.md

 Godot Console
 ============

+[@Krakean](https://github.com/Krakean), thanks for the motivation to improve the original console :)

+Also, you can see his [version](https://github.com/Krakean/godot-console).

 A **work-in-progress** Quake-style console for Godot.
 Requires a Godot 3.0.

 ![A work-in-progress Quake-style console for Godot.
 Requires a Godot 3.0.](https://github.com/DmitriySalnikov/godot-console/blob/master/screenshot_3.png)